-9.1 The Sub-Committee will consider the Investigating Officer's report and, after taking the views of the Independent Person into account, can:-
+- 9.1 The Consideration Sub-Committee comprises 3 Councillors and 1 non-voting co-opted Independent Member. - 9.2 The Sub-Committee will consider the Investigating Officer's report and, after taking the views of the Independent Person into account, can:-

-(a) take no action where there is no evidence of a failure to comply with the Code of Conduct or
+(a) take no action where there is no evidence of a failure to comply with the Code of Conduct; or

-(b) take no action where there is no evidence of a failure to comply with the Code of Conduct but make a recommendation to the authority with a view to promoting and maintaining high conduct of standards in general (e.g. proposed changes to internal procedures or training for Members) or
+(b) take no action where there is no evidence of a failure to comply with the Code of Conduct but make a recommendation to the authority with a view to promoting and maintaining high conduct of standards in general (e.g. proposed changes to internal procedures or training for Members); or

-(c) ask the Monitoring Officer, where possible, to seek a local resolution to the complaint or
+(c) ask the Monitoring Officer, where possible, to seek a local resolution to the complaint; or

-- (d) refer the matter to a Standards Committee Hearing. - 9.2 The complainant and Member will be informed in writing within 5 working days of the outcome and the reasons for the decision.
+(d) refer the matter to an Audit and Standards Committee Hearing Sub-Committee.

+9.3 The complainant and Member will be informed in writing within 5 working days of the outcome and the reasons for the decision.